angsm/chronqc_crongen/README.rst

 INPUT: CronGen .ini Configuration File
 --------------------------------------

 The headers and parameters shown below are mandatory.
-All paths should be absolute.
+All paths should be **absolute**.

 .. code-block:: ini

  [email]
  TO = <email 1>, <email 2>
  HOST = <from email address>